sensorium/Mozzi/README.txt

 File > Examples > Mozzi menu.

 * Below is a list of the pins Mozzi uses for audio out on different boards.
-Those which are currently known to work have an asterix.
+Those which have been tested and reported to work have an asterix.
 Feedback about others is welcome.

 	pin	board
 *	 9	Arduino Uno
 *	 9	Arduino Duemilanove
 *	 9	Arduino Nano
 *	 9	Arduino Leonardo
-	14	Teensy
+*	 9  Ardweeny
+*	11  Freetronics EtherMega (doesn't load tables bigger than 1024 bytes) 14	Teensy
+*	B5  Teensy2
-*	25	Teensy2++
+*	B5(25) Teensy2++
 	11	Arduino Mega
 	13	Sanguino